Rohit-Ray-Git/Image-Generation-Using-Stable-Diffusion-and-Hugging-Face/README.md

-# 🌟 Workshop on Generating Images using Stable Diffusion and Hugging Face
+# 🌟 Image Generation Using Generating Images using Stable Diffusion and Hugging Face

 Welcome to the Stable Diffusion Workshop repository!
 This project provides practical exercises on building, fine-tuning, and experimenting with Stable Diffusion models using Hugging Face’s state-of-the-art libraries.
 The workshop aims to help you understand the fundamentals of generative models, specifically focusing on text-to-image generation.